 You’re going on vacation!
 What could be better than taking your four-legged family member on your adventure?
-But traveling can be very stressful, both for you and your pets.
-Planning before the trip is essential to help ensure a pleasant experience for you and your pet.
+But traveling can be very stressful, for both you and your pets.
+Planning before the trip is essential to help ensure a pleasant experience for everyone.

-Pets without microchips return home at an alarmingly small percentage.
-In a sample group of 7,700 pets, only 21.9% of dogs and 1.8% of cats return to their families.
+Lost pets without microchips return home at an alarmingly low rate.
+In a study completed by the American Veterinary Medical Association, in a sample group of 7,700 pets, only 21.9% of dogs and 1.8% of cats returned to their families.
 Dogs with microchips were returned 52.2% of the time, while cats returned home at a 38.5% rate.
 Don’t forget to register your pet!
 If your pet is already microchipped, make sure all registered information is accurate and up-to-date.

 On top of microchipping, make sure your pet wears a collar and tag imprinted with your name, phone number, and any other relevant contact information.
 When traveling, it’s a good idea to include a temporary travel tag with your cell phone and destination phone number for the duration of your trip.